AGiLiTii/file-transfer/README.md

-Program description:
+## Program description:
 File transfer program that sends any file from the sender to the receiver.
 Sends with TCP or RBUDP.

-Run program:
+## Run program:

 Sender:
--make s
+-'make s'

 Receiver:
--make r
+-'make r'

 Clean:
--make clean
+-'make clean'